 Anyone obviously under the influence of alcohol or drugs or who is abusive, shall be asked by the Superintendent or Deputy Superintendent conducting the ceremony to leave the ceremony room and the ceremony will not proceed should that person(s) not comply.

 It is your responsibility to discuss and agree with your venue, the participation of any animals, including your own pets and adhere to all agreed requirements.
 Guide dogs may attend with their owners.

 All children under the age of 8 years attending the ceremony must be accompanied and supervised by a responsible adult who will, if necessary, be asked to remove them from the ceremony room should they become distressed or disruptive.

-To avoid disappointment or confusion on the day, it is your responsibility to ensure that you have confirmed with your venue the maximum number they are licensed for and that this is not exceeded.
-Should the maximum capacity be exceeded, it is the responsibility of the bride and groom to make the necessary decisions as to who may need to leave and the ceremony will not commence until the correct numbers have been met.
+To avoid disappointment or confusion on the day, it is your responsibility to make sure that you have confirmed with your venue the maximum number they are licensed for and that this is not exceeded.
+Should the maximum capacity be exceeded, it is the responsibility of the bride and groom to make the necessary decisions as to who may need to leave and the ceremony will not start until the correct numbers have been met.